Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 \subsubsection{Qualitative results}

 We compared the qualitative results of different detection methods on the NUDT-MIRSDT dataset, as shown in Fig. \ref{fig:visual}.
-Compared with the state-of-the-art methods, our DeepPro generates better visual results, especially on dim targets (e.g., $SNR\leq 3$) due to the influence of temporal profile information.
-In complex scenarios (e.g., a1, a2, and a3), traditional methods and deep learning-based SIRST methods have significant disadvantages in suppressing false alarms, while most deep learning-based MIRST detection methods (e.g., Res-UNet+DTUM, STDMANet, and our DeepPro) with long sequence as input perform well in this term.
+Compared with the state-of-the-art methods, DeepPro generates better visual results, especially on dim targets (e.g., $SNR\leq 3$) nearly invisible spatially, due to the enhanced signal distinguishability in the temporal profile.
+In complex scenarios (e.g., a1, a2, and a3), traditional methods and deep learning-based SIRST methods have significant disadvantages in suppressing false alarms, while most deep learning-based MIRST detection methods (e.g., STDMANet, and our DeepPro) with long sequence as input perform well.
 That shows the importance of long temporal information for IRST detection.